-Figure 4.-Diagram of a herring pound showing two alternatives methods of marking herring pounds.
+Figure 2.- Diagram of a herring pound showing two alternatives methods of marking herring pounds.

 Note: Regulations require vertical signs with the permit holder's first and last name and five-digit CFEC permit number (5 AAC 27.185(k)).
-Letters and numbers must be at least six inches high and at least one-half inch wide and must contrast with the background.
+Letters and numbers must be at least six inches high and at least one-half inch wide, must contrast with the background and must be above the waterline at all times.

-Figure 5.-Coast Guard Requirements for marking pounds.
+Figure 3.-Coast Guard Requirements for marking pounds.